CommandLineFox/MyntOriginal/README.md

-# MyntOriginal
+# Mynt Original
-Alex's companion protogen, the original, JS version
+Alex's old code in JS for Mynt